robnolen/aws-security-workshops/threat-detection/docs/01-environment-setup.md

 2. Make sure the top left indicated you are in the **us-west-2 (Oregon)** region.
 3. Click **Get Started**.
 4. Check the box under **Permissions**.
+5. Click **Enable Macie**.
+	*	The IAM roles created and AWS CloudTrail enabled should have checks next to them based on the template’s output.

 ### Enable Macie